Body of missing boater found

 St. Clair County Deputy Coroner Joe Sweatt said he pronounced Henson dead at 10:57 a.m. at the scene.
 Sweatt said Henson’s body is being sent to the Alabama Department of Forensic Sciences in Huntsville to determine the cause of death.

-Helping in the search included The St. Clair County Sheriff’s Office, Etowah County Sheriff’s Office and the Alabama Marine Police.
+The St. Clair County Sheriff’s Office, Etowah County Sheriff’s Office and the Alabama Marine Police assisted with the search.

 “The St. Clair County Sheriff’s Office would like to thank everyone who worked so diligently to find Mr. Henson,” Murray said.
 “Our thoughts and prayers are with his family in this very difficult time.”